 Our Background

 Church Leadership Center has its roots in the Commissioned Pastor program of the Reformed Church in America and as a result of an initiative by the Ralph and Cheryl Schregardus Foundation.
-It was the vision of the foundation to equip the ‘person in the pew’ to become effective leaders who would serve the local Church and engage the marketplace missionally.
+It was the vision of the foundation to equip the ‘people in the pew’ to become effective leaders who would serve the local Church and engage the marketplace missionally.

 The Commissioned Pastor program began with a decision of the 2002 Reformed Church General Synod to embrace the ministry designation of Commissioned Pastors.
 Competencies and guidelines were provisionally passed by the RCA General Synod and approved the following year.
 This document will use the designation of Commissioned Pastor and Preaching Elder interchangeably.
 The CLC program is structured to meet the core competencies as outline later on in this document.